tig/mcec/docs/documentation.md

 **Note on case sensitivity**: All XML element and attribute names are case-insensitive.
 E.g. `ctrl` is the same as `Ctrl`.
 The value of the `Cmd` attribute is NOT case-sensitive.
 E.g. `MonitorOff` will be treated the same as `monitoroff`.
 Some attribute values ARE case sensitive (e.g. in `<SendInput/>` commands `Ctrl="true"` will work but `Ctrl="False"` will not).

-Also note that you should not make commands a single character or it will interfere with the ability to simulate individual character key presses.
+Do not make commands a single character or it will interfere with the ability to simulate individual character key presses.

 #### Nesting